Soft-output (SO) GRAND and Iterative Decoding to Outperform LDPCs: Long Code Performance Evaluation

 As \ac{GRAND} algorithms can decode any moderate redundancy code, the product code construction is not confined to the \ac{dRM} and \ac{eBCH} codes reported in Figs \ref{fig:prod_grand_32_21} and \ref{fig:prod_grand_16_11}.
 Fig. \ref{fig:prod_grand_25_15} provides a further example where a $(625, 225)$ \ac{LDPC} code is compared with a $(25,15)^2$ product code that uses a simple \ac{CRC} code as its component code.
 Again, the product code outperforms the \ac{LDPC} code with fewer iterations, minimal complexity, and extremely low latency when parallelized.
 Fig. \ref{fig:prod_grand_20_64} provides a further comparison for the $(4096,3249)$ \ac{LDPC} code and a $(64,57)^2$ \ac{eBCH} product code, resulting in the same conclusion.
+Fig.~\ref{fig:prod_grand_256_49} provides a further example where a $(256, 49)$ \ac{LDPC} code is compared with a $(16,7)^2$ eBCH product code.
+Furthermore, the performance of a $(256,49)$ 5G \ac{CA-Polar} code with $24$-bit CRC decoded with \ac{CA-SCL} is also provided.
+As CA-SCL's complexity increases exponentially with list size, when implemented in hardware, typical list sizes are 2, 4 or 8 \cite{liang2016hardware,Tao_CASCL_21,Kam_CASCL_22}.
+Here we allow CA-SCL a generous $L=16$ to extract improved performance.
 Thus, when decoded in an iterative fashion with 1-line \ac{ORBGRAND} and the new \ac{SO} as \ac{SOGRAND}, Elias's product codes offer comparable or better performance than the \ac{LDPC} codes selected for 5G \ac{NR}.
+For relatively short and low-rate codes, such as $(256,49)$, the proposed approach performs slightly better than the CA-Polar code decoded with CA-SCL.

 While the \ac{LDPC} codes used in 5G trade waterfall for an error floor, variants of product codes called \ac{GLDPC} codes have been developed that have better minimum distance and much lower error floors.
 As with product codes, \ac{GLDPC} code components can also be decoded in parallel, which would result in low-latency decoding.
 Fig.~\ref{fig:gldpc_GRAND} provides results for one such example when a \ac{GLDPC} developed in \cite{Lentmaier10} is decoded with \ac{SOGRAND}.
 The \ac{GLDPC} results in a significantly steeper waterfall \ac{BLER} curve with a significantly lower error floor, at the expense of slightly degraded performance at lower SNR, offering more design possibilities for future systems.
 Again, much fewer iterations are needed for decoding of the \ac{GLDPC} than the \ac{LDPC}.